quantrocket/wp-business-intelligence-lite/readme.txt

 * TinyMCE button registration warning fixed.
 * Donut chart added
 * Version 1.1.13 of NVD3 integrated

-= 1.0.6 =
-* Added configurable currency to line and bar
-* Renamed button registration function to avoid conflicts with other themes == Frequently Asked Questions ==
+== Frequently Asked Questions ==

 In order to get a full overview about WP Business Intelligence, please visit [the official documentation page](http://www.wpbusinessintelligence.com/support/wp-business-intelligence-faq/)